remlapmot/cibookex-r/README.md

   do depdendency
   ```

+- For the pdf book please install the Fira Code font on your system from [here](https://github.com/tonsky/FiraCode/releases)

 ## Building the book

 - If you need to install LaTeX, in R install the tinytex package (which is included in the dependencies) and run